“Laura’s consistent creative involvement in the process and invention of new work is unparalleled.” - Erica Wilson

 ⊥ART BIO⊥ ||||

 Laura “LROD” █████████, has been sighted and unseen as LROD LROD, LROD, Lrod ********, pronounced “ELROD”, and La Fractura.
-EL PASO, TX under the green sun and the shadows of steel on sand, Laura came to be.
+EL PASO, TX under the green sun and shadows of steel on sand, Laura came to be.
+LROD short for lighting rod.
 Born from the crossroads of Rarámuri, Spain, Germany & Africa merged to form Laura’s embedded power-lines.

-Born from the mother night, LROD wonders as a daydreamer, cathedral of techne-light, and weaver of presence.
+Born from the mother night, LROD wonders as a daydreamer, cathedral of techne-light, and weaver of supportive presence.
+Hardcore creative with direct transmissions.
 Massachusetts now calls us home.
 Anarchist to any “mold” or “form.”
-A mask maker and costume stitcher for custom performance needs drawn from a long-line of border seamstresses, Chicane, and curanderas.
-A sacred heart in artistic practice, signaling embodiment.
+A sacred heart in original communal artistic practices, signaling embodiment and future realms.
+A shapeshifter through many titles for creative process, centering human needs drawn from a long-line of border seamstresses, Chicane, and curanderas.

-MEDIUMS: technology, movement, film, design, performance art, intermedia, masks/costumes, dramaturgy, ghostwriting, eso-terics, magical sur-realism, and lighting design
+MEDIUMS: co-creative, technology, movement & flow, film production & editing, graphic design, visual art & branding, performance art, media arts, masks/costumes, dramaturgy, syncretism, ghostwriting, eso-terics, magical sur-realism, and lighting design

 SITES: Boost Dance Festival, Converge Dance Festival, Men in Dance, Cervantino Film Festival, Dance @30FPS, International Dance Festival, Base,

-the American Dance Festival’s Movies by Movers, Joyce Theater, Artlab, NYU/Steinhardt, Broadway Performance Hall, Farkas Hall, Harvard Dance Center, Paramount Theater, Wexner Center of the Arts, MetaLab/Berlin, MOCO, Harvard University, Massachusetts Institute of Technology (MIT), Jacob's Pillow, and International Conference on Movement and Computing (MOCO)
+the American Dance Festival’s Movies by Movers, Velocity, Joyce Theater, ArtLab, NYU/Steinhardt, Broadway Performance Hall, Farkas Hall, Harvard Dance Center, Paramount Theater, Wexner Center of the Arts, MetaLab/Berlin, MOCO, Harvard University, Massachusetts Institute of Technology (MIT), Jacob's Pillow, and International Conference on Movement and Computing (MOCO), and on the streets with the people

 ATLAS notes: LROD embodies a synthesis of grounded patience, careful observation, and radical tenderness, layered with a protective aura, transparency, and strength.
 Designing within this framework calls for a creative portfolio that reflects these qualities through interdisciplinary expression.
 The work would emphasize embodied pedagogy, inviting engagement that is both introspective and outwardly resilient.
 It would integrate movement, narrative, and technology to foster environments that support optimization and creative exploration.